sambello/movie-search-app/README.md

 # movie-search-app
-A small React application that uses the The Movie Database API to search for movie information.
+This is a front-end only React application that uses the The Movie Database API to search for movie information.